Celebrity Salvias: Hot Heatwave Hybrids from Australia

 Xeriscape (pronounced zeerascape), which is sometimes referred to as xeric (low water) landscaping, is a better solution for gardening in response to drought or naturally dry climates.
 The Xeric Choices section of our Everything Salvias blog explains the history and basics of this sustainable gardening method.

-When seeking xeric plants in the FBTS nursery online, mail-order catalog, one shortcut to finding low-water Salvias is to peruse the Drought Tolerant section of our Salvias by Culture menu category.
-The link is located in the green menu bar on each page of our website.
+When seeking xeric plants in the FBTS nursery online, mail-order catalog, one shortcut to finding low-water Salvias is to peruse the Drought Tolerant section of our Salvias by Culture menu category atop our homepage.
+Another shortcut is to search our Salvia Finder tool, which allows you to sort choices by USDA Plant Hardiness Zones and characteristics such as flower color, plant size, and cultivation needs including drought tolerance.

 Creating Raves with Heatwaves